telerik/maui-docs/controls/datagrid/filtering/filtering-ui.md

 Events related to `DistinctValuesFilter`:

-* `DistinctValuesLoading` event&mdash;Occurs when loading the distinct values that will be displayed in the `Telerik.Maui.Controls.Compatibility.DataGrid.DataGridDistinctValuesFilterView`.
+* `DistinctValuesLoading` event&mdash;Occurs when loading the distinct values that will be displayed in the `Telerik.Maui.Controls.DataGrid.DataGridDistinctValuesFilterView`.
 The `DistinctValuesLoading` event handler receives two parameters:
 	* The sender argument, which is of type object, but can be cast to the `RadDataGrid` type.
 	* A `DistinctValuesLoadingEventArgs` object, which provides the following properties:
 		- `DistinctValues`&mdash;Is a property which specifies a list of values of type `IEnumerable` which are to be displayed in the `DataGridDistinctValuesFilterView`.